Gold at Rs.1,54,000 Per 10 Grams: What That Number Means

 • Gold Mutual Funds (Fund of Funds): Same LTCG tax as Gold ETF — 12.5% after 24 months.
 TDS may apply on mutual fund redemptions above certain thresholds.

-For a 30% bracket investor putting ₹5 lakh into gold that doubles in 8 years: physical gold or ETF would generate a tax of ₹62,500 (12.5% on ₹5 lakh gain).
-An SGB held to maturity would generate zero tax on the same gain.
-Over 8 years, that difference compounds meaningfully.
+Concrete example: 30% bracket investor puts Rs.5 lakh into gold that doubles in 8 years.
+Physical gold or ETF exit: LTCG tax of Rs.62,500 (12.5% on Rs.5 lakh gain).
+SGB held to maturity: zero tax on the same Rs.5 lakh gain.
+Over 8 years, Rs.62,500 kept rather than paid in tax compounds at 10% to approximately Rs.1.34 lakh by year 8.

 How Much of Your Portfolio Should Be in Gold?